grindsa/acme2certifier/docs/certifier.md

-# Configuration of the connection to Insta Certifier
+# Connecting to Insta Certifier

 ## Prerequisites
  - the Certifier needs to have the REST-service activated